You’re tired of thinking about what happened.

-Aspire Counseling has therapists who are trained in evidence based trauma therapies such as Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR).
+Aspire Counseling has therapists who are trained in evidence based trauma therapies such as Prolonged Exposure (PE), Trauma-Focused Cognitive Behavioral Therapy, Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR).
 We will work with you to find the treatment that will take you from fear to confidence; from dread to hope and from broken to whole.

 Symptoms of Post Traumatic Stress Disorder

 Signs that you might be developing Post Traumatic Stress Disorder (PTSD) include feeling jumpy, avoiding things that remind you of traumatic events in your past, difficulty sleeping/nightmares, having moments where it feels like you are reliving the trauma, difficulty concentrating, withdrawing from others or feeling depressed.
 You don’t have to live with these symptoms of PTSD.
 Trauma treatment can help you recover from PTSD symptoms.

 Symptoms of PTSD fall into four categories and may look different depending on your unique personality, support system and traumatic experience.
 When you book an initial assessment with a trauma counselor in our clinic, we’ll take a closer look at your symptoms and see if you qualify for a PTSD diagnosis.
 The four ways trauma can impact a person causing PTSD include: